What are invasive species?

 Why are they a problem?

 Some of these exotic species, when uninhibited by the environmental conditions and predators of their natural home, are able to feed, reproduce, and spread with no limitations.
 These species "invade" and spread, sometimes causing great environmental destruction in their path.
+The proliferation of invasive species in an ecosystem disrupts the complex and critical relationships that our native species have with their physical environment and other organisms.

 How do I know if I have invasive species on my property?